rkapur102/language_phylogeny_feature_simulations/README.md

 migration_only.R - Simulation used solely to examine birth, death, and migration.

 structured.R - Simulation used to examine structured features.
+Supports transitional probabilities.
 No descriptive statistics capabilities built in.

 unstructured.R - Simulation used to examine unstructured features.
 No descriptive statistics capabilities built in.